The IGLP is pleased to announce a new round of Santander/Doha grants! The Deadline for applications is March 15, 2014. Apply Now.

-The Harvard Law School IGLP Doha Grants Program is generously sponsored by Santander Universities to support research by IGLP alumni and faculty pursuing innovative scholarship aiming to revitalize the Arab and Islamic traditions of law and governance and to explore issues of comparative law, global law, and policy in Qatar, the Middle East, and the North African Region.
-The grants are intended to further dialogue initiated at IGLP: The Workshop through long-term research collaboration.
-Our second round of grants were awarded in June at IGLP: The Conference.
+The Harvard Law School IGLP Doha Grants Program is generously sponsored by Santander Universities to support research by IGLP alumni and faculty pursuing innovative scholarship and research projects that emerged out of the IGLP Doha Workshop.
+Preference is given to research that revitalizes the Arab and Islamic traditions of law and governance and that explores issues of comparative law, global law, and policy in Qatar, the Middle East, and the North African Region.
+The grants are designed to encourage scholars participating in IGLP: The Workshop in Doha to continue their research and collaboration.

 Collaborative grants: to support research and writing by collaborative teams of IGLP alumni and/or faculty.
 Grants could include funding for convening the team, supporting research by team members or dissemination of results.
-Maximum award $5000.
+Collaborative Teams interested in an IGLP-Santander Doha Grant can also choose to apply for funding to join us in Cambridge, June 2 – 3, 2014.
+Maximum award for all Collaborative Grants is $5000.
+Apply Now Deadline: March 15, 2014 (One application per group).

 We are pleased to announce the following Research Project and Individual Grants awarded in June 2013: